 What should Honda Element tire pressure be?

 Recommended tire pressure for Honda Element tires ranges from 32 psi to 35 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Recommended tire pressure for Honda Element
+Where to find recommended tire pressure for Honda Element?

 What is recommended winter tire pressure for Honda Element?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Honda Element tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Honda Element tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.